Ukraine: Shelling hits town near Russian-held nuclear plant

 However, the ministry cautioned that despite the attention required in southern Ukraine, Russia had maintained attacks on Ukrainian positions in the east.

 The governor of eastern Ukraine’s Donetsk province, Pavlo Kyrylenko, said the Russians were trying to press their offensive in several areas.
-Kharkiv, the country’s second-largest city, came under the Russian shelling four times over the past 24 hours, and some city infrastructure was damaged.
+Kharkiv, the country’s second-largest city, came under Russian shelling four times over the past 24 hours, and some city infrastructure was damaged.

-This version has been corrected to show the pro-Moscow separatists are fighting Ukrainian forces, not the Russians.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine